yfwang27/RNAseq_short/course/Practical_ShortRNAseq.md

 ========================================================
 id: quality

-Quality assessment can be performed at various levels such as raw reads, aligned data.
+Quality assessment can be performed at various levels such as raw reads, aligned data, count data

 Basic checks on the raw data include checking sequence quality, GC content, adaptor contamination, duplication levels etc.